BrianPugh/autoregistry/docs/source/Overview.rst

 Here we have defined an interface ``Pokemon`` that currently has one subclass, ``Pikachu``.
 Lets investigate what kind of features ``autoregistry`` gives us.

-We can largely treat the ``Pokemon`` **class** as a dictionary mapping strings to class-constructors.
-The keys are derived from the class name.
+The ``Pokemon`` **class** can be treated like a dictionary, mapping strings to class-constructors.
+The keys are derived from the subclasses' names.

 .. code-block:: pycon